cammclean182/cammcl.com/content/about/experience.md

   date_start = "2018-10-01"
   date_end = ""
   description = """
-  Relocated to the London office to continue trading the South African Equity Derivatives book and also build out the desk to have EU and US capabilities.
+  Relocated to the London office to continue trading South Africa whilst also building vol trading capabilities in EMEA.

   Achievements include:

-  * Trading the first Autocall
+  * Migrated all risk and trading operations from the South African entity to London Entity navigating and solving several regulatory, compliance and operational risk challenges.
-  * Structure otc derivs
+  * Helped launch Exotic Autocall option business for the EDT Vol business including pricing and executing the first trade over a basket of US/EU stocks
-  * Deploying
+  * Developed several Python based tools and dashboards to automatically generate daily reports, conduct risk and P&L analysis and identify volatility trends and trading opportunities.
   """

 [[experience]]